Traditional Prelicensure Clinical Nursing Program

 First-year admission applications to the Bachelor of Science in nursing program that are received after the November 1 application priority date are considered on a space-available basis.
 Students not offered admission directly to the nursing program are placed in the BS program in community health.

 First-year applicants should select an additional major when applying for admission.

 English language proficiency requirements for applicants whose native language is not English:

 - minimum score of 540 (paper-based), 207 (computer-based), or 76 (internet-based) on the TOEFL

 - minimum overall band of 6.5 with no band below 5.5 on the IELTS

 Nursing applicants who do not meet the above requirements will be admitted to our community health major.
 Community health students will complete coursework that mirrors the nursing prerequisites, and may apply through the Competitive Application Process for vacant seats in the nursing program that have not been filled by direct admission students.
-There is no guarantee that vacant seats will be available.
+There is no guarantee vacant seats will be available.